 Our Work

-The Bell & Burrow Farm project brings together innovative work in agroforestry, regenerative agriculture, and permaculture design on our land base in southern Vermont.
+The Bell & Burrow Farm project brings together innovative work in agroforestry, regenerative agriculture, and permaculture design.

-In the coming years, we’ll be working with our partner farms Studio Hill and Breadtree to pilot integrative work in soil science, agroforestry, intensive silvopasture design, and ecological forest management.
+We are working with our partner farms, Breadtree & Studio Hill to pilot integrative work in soil science, agroforestry, intensive silvopasture design, and ecological forest management.
 We are inspired by the intersection of ancient practices and modern tools.
-Our goal is to share what we learn with farmers and stewards who can put our project’s learnings to work in the field and in the woods.
+Our goal is to share what we learn with farmers, foresters, and stewards who can put our learnings to work in the field and in the woods.

 Areas of Focus